 If you think you need an alarm, please contact us and we will carry out an assessment over the phone.
 Please call the number listed at the bottom of this page or alternatively some one could make the call on your behalf, for example a family member, health professional or allocated social worker.

 After you have been assessed as needing an alarm, we will visit you at home to install the system – it connects to your telephone line.
-The cost of the Community Alarm system is £2.00 per week.
+The cost of the Community Alarm system is £2.25 per week per system - £117.00 annually as from 1st April 2018.
 We will also explain how to operate the alarm.

 Normally you can have an alarm system fitted within two weeks.

 We will visit you regularly to check your pendant and the alarm unit.
 We will also check with you that the contact details we have for your carers are still correct.

 Fife Falls Response Service is a service operated by Fife Health and Social Care Partnership for people who fall in their own home.
 (Keep this guide about the Fife Falls Response Service handy and give a copy to your family and Key holders too).

 1. If you have fallen and need help then please do one of the following: